The Best Ecological Materials for Sustainable Construction Projects

 Additionally, certifications like the Forest Stewardship Council (FSC) guarantee that wood products come from well-managed forests.

 While reclaimed wood offers warmth, beauty, and versatility, it's essential to consider its potential for fire and insect damage.
+Wood also helps regulate indoor temperatures, acting as a natural insulator for energy efficiency in buildings.

 Stone